nytud/HuWNLI/README.md

 # HuWNLI
-Anaphora resolution datasets for Hungarian as an inference task
+Anaphora resolution datasets for Hungarian formulated as an inference task